nirajanDevHub108/Github-Action/README.md

 - sequential job execution key via-needs key -non-dipendent execution (all jobs executed in prallel by default) -dependent execution (jobs wait until their dependencies succefully execute)

+# *Inputs*

+- provide information to customize worflow and actions -enable us to repeat specific information from the workflow or action caller and use the information at runtime